Key Takeaways

 There are two distinct roasting contexts:

 Sample roasting follows a standardized SCA protocol -- small batches (100-150g), fixed time and temperature curves, designed to evaluate the green coffee's inherent quality without the roaster's interpretation.
 This is what happens before purchasing decisions.
+When I cup our lots before sending offer samples, we use a standardized sample roast so the green grading and cupping scores reflect the coffee, not the roaster.

 Production roasting is where the roaster's craft comes in -- larger batches (5-70kg depending on the roaster), custom profiles developed through iterative cupping, optimized for a specific brewing method or customer preference.